No doubt you’ve received that call from a client: “My internet is slow!” Or maybe, “My internet is down!”

 So Auvik being able to detect both gateways and tell us when the primary is down and the secondary took over, or the secondary’s down and the primary’s still up, is huge because now we can address that problem before it becomes a problem.”

 Is it the network… or is it the ISP?

-Auvik’s internet cnnection check can also help with troubleshooting network problems.
+Auvik’s internet connection check can also help with troubleshooting network problems.
 You can see packet loss and round trip time charts for each interface, giving you a view into jitter and latency.

 For example, if you have a VoIP network experiencing issues, these two graphs are a handy way to see if the quality problem is related to the internal network or something to do with the ISP.
 High levels of either latency or jitter could indicate it’s ISP related.

 ISPs can measure to their equipment—the final router before the client—but the “last mile” between them and the physical client is where things can go sideways.
 Is it the firewall? is it inside the network?
 Is it the link from the firewall to that ISP router?
-Without data, how can you pinpoint the culprit?
-If you can show a jump in latency or a 50% packet loss, then you have the data to get your ticket with the ISP escalated to someone who can dig in and troubleshoot.
+Without data, it’s hard to pinpoint the culprit.
+But if you can show a jump in latency or 50% packet loss, then you have the data to get your ticket with the ISP escalated to someone who can dig in and troubleshoot.